Download the Rohan SPR product manual here.

 Easy to manage

 Rohan SPR with NEA2 endophyte provides very low staggers risk pasture for sheep and staggers free pasture for cattle.
-In the 15 years we have sold NEA2, no ryegrass staggers have been seen in sheep or cattle on commercial farms.
+In the 18 years we have sold NEA2, no ryegrass staggers have been seen in sheep or cattle on commercial farms.

 High yield in dry conditions

-Sowing Rohan
+Sowing Rohan SPR

-Sub clovers are often added to this mix.
+Sub clover(s) are often added to this mix.